feast-dev/feast-workshop/README.md

 - An AWS account setup with credentials(e.g see [AWS credentials quickstart](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-creds))

 Since we'll be learning how to leverage Feast in CI/CD, you'll also need to fork this workshop repository.

+**Caveats**
+- M1 Macbook development is untested with this flow.
+See also [How to run / develop for Feast on M1 Macs](https://github.com/feast-dev/feast/issues/2105).
+- Windows development is untested with this flow.

 ## Modules
 *See also: [Feast quickstart](https://docs.feast.dev/getting-started/quickstart), [Feast x Great Expectations tutorial](https://docs.feast.dev/tutorials/validating-historical-features)*